Reefwing-Software/Reefwing-Timer/README.md

 R1 and R2 are the values of the resistors used in the voltage divider.
 It is important to cast the resistor values to float or the Arduino will do integer division and you will get the wrong value for the dividerRatio.
 We add 0.5 to the value read from the ADC (Analog to Digital Converter) because the hardware rounds down when it is measuring the voltage.

 ## Scheduling a Reading
-The loop{} frequency in an Arduino sketch will depend on the processor speed and code content.
+The `loop()` frequency in an Arduino sketch will depend on the processor speed and code content.
 Typically though it will be executing thousands or even millions of times per second.
 Execution cycles are precious and you don't want to waste them on non-critical tasks.
 How often do we need to sample our battery voltage?
 Well it depends on the discharge rate (C).
 Here is the specification of a typical LiPo battery.
 ```
 Minimum Capacity: 2200mAh
 Configuration: 3S1P / 11.1v / 3Cell